thearchitector/dotfiles-arch/README.md

 5. [Display/Window managers](#display-and-window-managers)

 ## Overview
-This repoistory contains the dotfiles for my Arch Linux installation, as well as a step-by-step guide on how to install Arch Linux from scratch.
+This repoistory contains the dotfiles for my Arch Linux installation, as well as a step-by-step guide on how to install Arch Linux from scratch on a duel-booted machine.
 It assumes you have a working knowledge of UNIX and a functional knowledge of basic GNU and CLI utilities. **There are many different ways you can choose to setup your own machine, and I am not claiming that my way is the best way for you.
 Several factors have gone into the procedure outlined below, so if it does not fit your beliefs or needs simply don't follow it.**

 ## Getting Started
 ### Formatting your USB